computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 __"Software on demand."__

 Gigster is less inspiring, and more terrifying.
-The venture-backed company is focused on fixed-price MVPs built by teams of engineers looking to make more money on the side.
-Their landing page talks about modelling the development process using AI, etc. Gigster, and some other companies like Hired, are less intereted in building a consulting company, and more interested in building an Uber-like platform that fulfills the same needs.
-It's unclear how well that approach will work, but the fact that the company is probably willing to execute projects at a loss while they build the platform could potentially poison the MVP market, and eventually become an existential threat to the "lifestyle" companies they deride.
+The venture-backed company is focused on fixed-price MVPs built by teams of engineers looking to make money moonlighting on the side.
+Their [landing page](https://gigster.com/about/intelligence) talks about modelling the development process using finite-state machines, health scores, and AI.
+Gigster, and some other companies like Hired, are less intereted in building a consulting company, and more interested in building an Uber-like platform that fulfills the same needs.
+It's unclear how well that approach will work, but the fact that the company is willing to execute projects at a loss while they build the platform could potentially poison the MVP market, and eventually become an existential threat to the "lifestyle" companies they deride.

 ### Ribbonfarm Consulting